Political Leadership

 British Labour, Conservative and Liberal Party Leaders

-Recent co-edited volumes on British Labour LeadersBritish Conservative Leaders and British Liberal Leaders assess the leaders of each parties since the birth of the parties, broadly using the approach.
+Co-edited volumes on British Labour LeadersBritish Conservative Leaders and British Liberal Leaders assess the leaders of each parties since the birth of the parties, broadly using the approach.

 Key publications: